In the United

 and forward.
 With traditional upright vacuum cleaners it is

 difficult to make sharp turns.
-As a result, you often miss spots
+As a result, you often miss spots while cleaning.

 Two vacuum manufacturers have taken these challenges head on, Miele and Dyson.
 Both are tackling this issue in two different ways.

 In 2005 Dyson introduced the Dyson Ball vacuum cleaners

 .
 This upright vacuum cleaner features a round, ball-like encasing which

 houses the motor.
 This ball also acts as the main steering mechanism of this vacuum cleaner.
 In lieu of wheels, the Dyson

 pivots on this ball and uses rear wheels and the brush roll to help